andry-dev/momiji/docs/userapi/Parser/index.md

     - ASTs
 ---

-This component is probably the biggest in the library.
-It allows the user to introspect most of the useful stuff generated during parsing.
+This component allows the user to parse and analyze a string with valid m68k source code.

 ### Basic usage example